Are you wondering if there is an ideal blog post length for businesses?

 There are a few solid SEO reasons which explain why search algorithms seem to prefer more text.
 Again, Neil Patel’s analysis of this topic is solid.
 Here are the mean reasons:

 - Indexing is quantitative.
-In other words, at a fundamental level, search engines gather up and analyse all of the different types of content you have.
+Search engines gather up and analyse all of the different types of content you have.
 The more ‘stuff’ there is, the more goes into the index.
 Think of it like spreading your bets – the more you have in the index, the higher your chances of winning out.

 - The longer a piece you write is, the more chance you have of hitting all of the different keyword search terms and phrases for your topic.
 This is a matter of good quality writing as much as it is SEO.
-During journalism training, for example, you get taught never to avoid repeating words and phrases within a paragraph.
-You therefore become accustomed to always thinking of ways around saying the same thing.
-This is perfect for SEO.
-For any given key phrase, there are bound to be at least a dozen alternatives.
+Journalists are often trained to think of several ways to say the same thing.
+This is a good tactic.
+Because for any given keyword phrase, there are bound to be at least a dozen alternatives.
 In a short piece, you may only have the opportunity to use three or four of them.
 In a longer article, you might end up having to use them all, just to avoid repeating that first one.
-There, in a completely natural way, you have nailed your keywords.
+There, in a completely natural way, you have nailed your keywords and varied them at the same time.

-- It is a misconception that, from an SEO perspective, the most important content on a page are how specific keywords are used, H1 header tags, maybe words that are bold or italicised.
-Search algorithms have become a lot more sophisticated than that.
-They now use natural language analysis approaches like latent semantic indexing (LSI) which, to give a very simplistic definition, assesses how well the content on a page explains or expands on the topic in the title and the meta description.
+- Search algorithms use natural language analysis approaches like latent semantic indexing (LSI) which, to give a very simplistic definition, assesses how well the content on a page explains or expands on the topic in the title and the meta description.
 It basically boils down to quality control; Google bots are looking for content that is thorough, relevant and informative.
-In many cases, longer content seems to perform better on these scores.
+In many cases, longer content seems to perform better on these scores because it matches search intent.

-- Even down at page rank 10, the average was still around 2,000 words, which suggests there was probably a large range from the smallest to the largest word count in that position too.
+- Even down at page rank 10, the average was still around 2,000 words.
+This suggests there was probably a large range from the smallest to the largest word count in that position too.

 - Given that this is all averaged out, it is hard to say that 2,500 words is the ideal blog post length.
 It just happens to be in the middle.
-Rather than be so precise about word count, all you can really conclude is that longer performs better — in general.
+Rather than be so precise about word count, all you can really conclude is that longer performs better.

 This is true.
 It is extremely common to hear that the ideal length for a blog or any other kind of web article is 400-600 words.
 In fact, so common is this thinking that the 500 word blog has almost become the default.